haydenlam/konnect/Konnect Advance.md

 ```

 ### 3. Setting Runtime Manager Permissions
 The following table describes the 3 Runtime Groups that exists in the ACME organization.
-Each developement team is responsible for one Sandbox Runtime Group while the dev-ops team is responsible for the Production Runtime Group.
+Each development team is responsible for one Sandbox Runtime Group while the dev-ops team is responsible for the Production Runtime Group.

 | Runtime Group | Description |
 |:--|:--|